 \section{Abstract}

 We experimentally and numerically investigate the clogging behavior of granular materials in a two-dimensional vertical pipe.
-The nonmonotonicity of clogging probability found in cylindrical vertical pipe \cite{Lopez2020} is also observed in the two-dimensional case.
-We numerically demonstrate that the clogging probability strongly correlates with the friction coefficient $\mu$, in addition to the pipe-to-particle diameter ratio $D/d$.
-We thus construct a clogging-unclogging $D/d$-$\mu$ phase diagram within the $2<D/d<3$ range.
-Finally, by analyzing the geometrical arrangements of particles and using a simple analysis of forces and torques, we are able to predict the clogging-unclogging transition in the $D/d$-$\mu$ phase diagram and explain the mechanism of the observed counterintuitive nonmonotonicity in more detail.
-From this work, we identify two primary conditions for clogging formation: first, all particles must achieve force and torque equilibrium; second, they must geometrically form an arch.
-Our theoretical analysis reveals that the clogging-unclogging transition in vertical pipe is a natural example of the shear jamming transition\cite{Bi2011}.
+The nonmonotonicity of clogging probability found in a cylindrical vertical pipe~[L\'opez et al., Phys.
+Rev. E 102, 010902 (2020)] is also observed in the two-dimensional case.
+We numerically demonstrate that the clogging probability strongly correlates with the friction coefficient $\mu$ in addition to the pipe-to-particle diameter ratio $D/d$.
+We thus construct a clogging-flowing $D/d$-$\mu$ phase diagram within the $2<D/d<3$ range.
+Finally, by analyzing the geometrical arrangements of particles and using a simple analysis of forces and torques, we are able to predict the clogging-flowing transition in the $D/d$-$\mu$ phase diagram and explain the mechanism of the observed counterintuitive nonmonotonicity in more detail.
+We demonstrate that for pipe clogging, friction-mediated force and torque equilibrium are essential for arch formation.